Kayla Elias ’25 Conducts Research at the Elahi Lab

 How did Oberlin shape or influence you to pursue this internship?

 In Spring 2023, I took Neurobiology of Disease and Neurotoxicology and Neurodegeneration Lab with Professor Gunnar Kwakye, as well as Molecular Biology, Cellular Biology, and Biochemistry with Professor Laura Romberg.
 I loved these three classes, especially in tandem, because they inspired me to think about how a biochemical interaction can cause a series of molecular biological events leading to macroscopic symptomatology that impacts a patient’s quality of life.
-Therefore, they inspired me to pursue research questions such as those being addressed in the Elahi Lab about how molecular biological signaling pathways can be targeted to understand and treat neurological disease.
+Therefore, they inspired me to pursue research questions such as those being addressed in the Elahi Lab about how molecular biological signaling pathways can be targeted to understand and treat neurological diseases.

 How does pursuing this internship align with your post-college life and career goals?